2023 Kia Sportage Review, Ratings, Specs, Prices, and Photos

 Slotting between the Kia Seltos small crossover and Kia Sorento three-row SUV, the Sportage’s biggest changes arrive in the form of a roomier interior.
 Here, it raises the ante on Hyundai’s origami exterior of the Tucson with an available panoramic glass display of 25 inches of screens across the dash.
 Framing the pane are angled vertical vents that focus attention on the cabin’s centerpiece.
 Below it, a thin panel of haptic climate controls flanked by temperature knobs completes the dash design.
 A gear lever and drive mode selector fill out the console, as well as a touchpad for climate control and infotainment settings that causes us some concern—at least until we try it out.

-At the North American debut, Kia disclosed a single albeit larger engine.
+At the North American debut, Kia showed off a larger base engine.
 A 2.5-liter inline-4 will make 187 hp, instead of 181 hp in the outgoing model.
 An 8-speed automatic replaces the sluggish 6-speed and promises more efficiency, but we’ll withhold impressions until we drive it.

+A Kia Sportage Hybrid uses a 1.6-liter turbo-4 and 6-speed automatic transmission working with a single motor powered by a 1.49-kwh battery pack, same as the Hyundai Tucson Hybrid.
+Kia states an output of 226 hp and towing capacity of 2,000 lb.
+Base LX versions come with front-wheel drive and a forecasted 39 mpg combined.
+Optional all-wheel drive comes standard on higher EX and SX-Prestige trims.

-Kia promises Hybrid and Plug-In Hybrid variants, similar to the new Hyundai Tucson, but it hasn’t disclosed details yet.
+Kia plans a Sportage Plug-In Hybrid variant, but it hasn’t disclosed details yet.
 There’s also no indication if the 240-hp turbo-4 that powered the SX Turbo model will continue.

 Front-wheel drive comes standard, but all-wheel-drive models gain 1.5 inches of ground clearance over the old model, to 8.3 inches.